omkarlhr9595/IMCC/FY/DSA/Doubley Linked List/reverseList.md

-# Here is an algorithm to reverse a linked list:
+# Here is an algorithm to reverse a doubly linked list:

 ```
 STEP 1 : Initialize three pointers prev, curr and next to NULL.